For people, use adjectives over nouns

 Examples

 “A Black person” vs “a Black”.
-Obviously bad, because we have hard the noun form used as derogatory.
+Obviously bad, because we have heard the noun form used as derogatory.

 “A Jewish person” vs “a Jew”.
 Similar to above.